googleapis/langchain-google-alloydb-pg-python/samples/migrations/migrate_pgvector_to_alloydb.md

     > **_NOTE:_** The Fake Embeddings embedding service is only used to initialise a vector store object, not to generate any embeddings.
 The embeddings are directly copied from the PGVector database.

-4. Migrate data to the new table.
+4. Migrate data to the new table

     ```python
     from langchain_google_alloydb_pg.utils.pgvector_migrator import amigrate_pgvector_collection

     await amigrate_pgvector_collection(
         engine,
-        collection_name="destination_table",
+        # Set collection name here
+        collection_name="collection_name",
         vector_store=vector_store,
         # This deletes data from the original table upon migration.
 You can choose to turn it off.
         delete_pg_collection=True,
     )
     ```

+    The data will only be deleted from the original table once all of it has been successfully copied to the destination table.

-> **TIP:** If you would like to migrate multiple collections, you can use the `alist_pgvector_collection_names` method to get the names of all collections, allowing you to iterate through them.
+> **TIP:** If you would like to migrate multiple collections, you can use the alist_pgvector_collection_names method to get the names of all collections, allowing you to iterate through them.
 >
 > ```python
 > from langchain_google_alloydb_pg.utils.pgvector_migrator import alist_pgvector_collection_names